 Our public schools, educators, students and their families are facing tremendous challenges.
 We need a Supreme Court whose lived experience reflects all of America, a court that understands how its rulings impact people's daily lives.
-Judge Jackson's hearing before the committee has deepened NEA's support for her confirmation.
-Help make our country more just and fair: VOTE YES on confirmining Judge Ketanji Brown Jackson's nomination to the United States Supreme Court.
+Help make our country more just and fair: Support the confirmation of Judge Jackson to the United States Supreme Court.